Vegetable oils: are they healthy?

 Observational studies are mixed, but typically find that people who eat more polyunsaturated fat and less saturated fat have slightly fewer heart events.28

 Observational data like this can’t prove that eating more PUFAs protects heart health, though; it only suggests a possible relationship between the two.
-Yet the position that vegetable oils are superior and “heart healthy” is largely based on very weak observational associations.
+This is because people who tend to eat more PUFAs may have a greater tendency for other healthy behaviors.
+In other words, the position that vegetable oils are superior and “heart healthy” is largely based on very weak observational associations.

 If you’re interested in learning more about the problems with inferring causation from observational studies, have a look at our guide.